Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 ```
-__Bind():__ In this method, you create a new function with a fixed this .
+__Blind():__ In this method, you create a new function with a fixed this .
 These types of functions created using bind() are commonly known as bound functions.

 ```javascript
 function myFunction() {